influxdata/docs-v2/content/influxdb/cloud-serverless/guides/migrate-data/migrate-tsm-to-serverless.md

-The following guide provides instructions for setting up an InfluxDB task that queries data from an InfluxDB Cloud TSM-powered bucket in time-based batches and writes each batch to an InfluxDB Cloud Serverless IOx-powered bucket in another organization.
+The following guide provides instructions for setting up an InfluxDB task that queries data from an InfluxDB Cloud TSM-powered bucket in time-based batches and writes each batch to an InfluxDB Cloud Serverless (InfluxDB v3) bucket in another organization.

 {{% cloud %}}
 All query and write requests are subject to your InfluxDB Cloud organization's